Lattay/maya_beach/log/main.md

 ## Day 2

-Did had enough time today either unfortunatly.
+I had not enough time today either unfortunatly.
 I tried to design the boat and dock mecanisms, hopefully I can get at least that to work tommorow.
 I should also start working on the tourist IA.

+## Day 3

+Boat is docking, but the detection of "free" anchor is broken.
+People are disembarking and chilling around.